 We would like to acknowledge our British counterparts, theTransport Geography Research Group of the Royal Geographical Society.
 We encourage members of AAG and RGS to cross-pollinate by joining both organizations.

-2017 Annual Meeting Information The Transportation Geography Specialty Group will be sponsoring a number of sessions at the upcoming Boston conference (April 5 - April 9, 2017).
-The Group will also hold its annual business meeting, during which a new team of officers will be elected.
-Scheduling details forthcoming.Students:please take note of the following awards and funding opportunities for transport-related work.
+2017 Annual Meeting Information The Transportation Geography Specialty Group sponsored a number of sessions at the Boston conference (April 5 - April 9, 2017).
+The Group held its annual business meeting, during which a new team of officers was be elected.

-2017 Student Travel Awards In addition to the above awards,TGSG will also offer student travel awards to two (Master or PhD) students ($100/each) who will present their paper at the AAG annual meeting in Boston, MA.
+Student Travel Awards In addition to the above awards,TGSG will also offer student travel awards to two (Master or PhD) students ($100/each) who will present their paper at the AAG annual meeting in Boston, MA.
 In order to be eligible for these travel awards, you need to be a member of theTGSGand the presented paper should cover a transportation topic that is relevant to the TGSGcommunity.
-To apply, please send your abstract and CV email@example.com December 16, 2016.

 TGSG Faculty Awards The Edward L. Ullman Award The Edward L. Ullman Award is offered by the Transportation Geography Specialty Group of the Association of American Geographers since 1990 for outstanding contributions to the field of transportation geography.

 2017 -Isabelle Thomas, Professor in Geography and Director of Research at the Institut multidisciplinaire pour la modélisation et l'analyse quantitative (IMAQ) at the Université Catholique de Louvain.